elastic/e2e-testing/.ci/README.md

 Please remember to [destroy the stack](#destroying-the-stack-and-the-test-nodes) once you finished your testing.

+> You probably need to run `start-elastic-stack` command twice: the Fleet Server could try to start faster than Kibana and die.
+Running the command again will recreate the container for Fleet Server.

+> The `recreate-fleet-server` command has been deprecated, and calls the `start-elastic-stack` command instead.

 ### Create and configure the test node

 There are different VM flavours that you can use to run the Elastic Agent and enroll it into the Stack: Debian, CentOS, SLES15, Oracle Linux... using AMD and ARM as architecture.
 You can find the full reference of the platform support [here](https://github.com/elastic/e2e-testing/blob/4517dfa134844f720139d6bab3955cc8d9c6685c/.ci/.e2e-platforms.yaml#L2-L42).